Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Her cocoon is rudely blown away by the sudden arrival of Simon, a mute six-year-old whose past seems to hold some terrible trauma.
+Her cocoon is rudely blown away by the sudden arrival during a rainstorm of Simon, a mute six-year-old whose past seems to hold some terrible trauma.
 In his wake comes his foster-father Joe, a Maori factory worker with a nasty temper.

 ISBN: 9780330485418